 You can mimic the laminated characteristic of security glass by installing an after-market window film.
 This helps the glass stay together when a burglar attempts to shatter it.
 It also creates a glare or tint from the outside that makes it difficult for prying eyes to see into your home directly.
 If burglars can’t see inside to spot something worth stealing, your home is safer against break-ins.

 At Quality Window & Door, we take home security very seriously.
-That’s why we carry security shutters and windows with security glass.
+That’s why we carry windows with security glass.
 If you’re interested in installing these security upgrades in your DC-area home, please stop by one of our local showrooms in Maryland and Northern Virginia.
 We’ll answer all your remaining questions about window security features and recommend products that will benefit you the most.

 Visit us today or contact us online to request a free service estimate.